Skip to content

 Every year, snowmobilers are injured or killed in accidents.
 Many times, these accidents are not their fault.
 They are the fault of other negligent riders or vehicles.
 These accidents involve automobiles, other snowmobiles and negligent/risky behavior of drivers.

-In Michigan 15 people died during the 2017-2018 season while snowmobiling, according to a Michigan Department of Natural Resources report.
-And over the 2019 MLK weekend, five snowmobilers were killed in a single day.
-Some of their deaths involved failing to obey traffic signage, riding during white-out situations, driving recklessly, riding while intoxicated and wrongly negotiating unfamiliar roads and trails.
+In Michigan, 22 people died during the 2022-2023 season while snowmobiling, according to the Michigan Department of Natural Resources, marking a concerning increase from previous years.
+During the 2023-2024 winter season, at least 14 fatal snowmobile crashes were reported through February 2024.
+Many of these deaths involved failing to obey traffic signage, riding during white-out situations, driving recklessly, riding while intoxicated and wrongly negotiating unfamiliar roads and trails.
 Many more riders suffered serious injuries.

-The DNR is partnering with the Michigan Snowmobilers Association and other concerned groups to promote a “Ride Right” safety campaign that reminds snowmobilers to :
+The DNR continues its partnership with the Michigan Snowmobile Association and other concerned groups to promote a “Ride Right” safety campaign that reminds snowmobilers to:

 • Ride to the right side of the trail